Josh Donaldson Player Props: Yankees vs. Phillies

 Phillies Pitching Rankings (2022)

+- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in baseball.

-- Walker starts for the first time this season for the Phillies.
+- Strahm makes his first start of the season for the Phillies.

-- The 30-year-old righty started and threw 4 1/3 scoreless innings when he last appeared on Wednesday, Oct.
-5 against the Washington Nationals.
+- The 31-year-old southpaw pitched in relief in his last outing this season, his only action so far.

 © 2023 Data Skrive.
 All rights reserved.